VR-25/acc/README.md

 The demon is automatically started ~30 seconds after installation.

-For non-Magisk install, `/data/adb/acc/acc-init.sh` must be executed on boot to initialize acc.
+For non-Magisk install, `$installDir/acc/acc-init.sh` must be executed on `boot_completed` to initialize acc.
 Without this, acc commands won't work.
-Additionally, if your system lacks executables such as `awk` and `grep`, [busybox](https://duckduckgo.com/?q=busybox+android) or similar binary must be installed prior to installing acc.
+Additionally, if your system lacks executables such as `awk` and `grep`, [busybox](https://duckduckgo.com/?q=busybox+android) binary must be installed prior to installing acc.